The #UNIGNORABLE Issues

 Last year, because of United Way:

-Living Wage report and advocacy
+Living Wage Report and Advocacy

 Participate in Poverty to Prosperity Committee in Huron County

-Funding for the Ontario Living Wage Network to support Living Wage efforts locally
+Funding for the Ontario Living Wage Network to support living wage efforts locally

 People experiencing homelessness have shorter life expectancies, are more likely to be victims of violence and go hungry at least once a week.
 The odds can often feel stacked against those dealing with homelessness because of a mix of complex, interrelated issues like mental illness, addiction and abuse.
 Homelessness also disproportionately affects vulnerable populations, for example those with physical disabilities, chronic health issues and mental health challenges.